bilha-analytics/bilha-analytics/README.md

 <!-- ### Hi there 👋 -->

-- 🌱 Datasets, Data/ML/AI products, and everything nice.
+- 🌱 Datasets, Data/ML/AI solutions, and everything nice.

 <!--
 **bilha-analytics/bilha-analytics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.